Soblow/MediaSorter/README.md

 ## Installation

 You will need to install Python3 (version 3.8 at least).
 Then, install required packaged in `requirements.txt`.
+Qt5 is used via the pyQt bindings.
+Version 3.15 at least is required.
 This project hasn't been tested on another platform than Linux, so run it at your own risks if you want to use it on other OSes

 ## Usage